-7.1 Indefinite Unavailability
+4.3.1 Indefinite Unavailability

 This is when the likely period of unavailability cannot be determined.
-In such cases the patient's treatment time clock will not start, the patient may be referred back to the referrer or given a date when the service will contact them to discuss the unavailability and a decision made on the next step e.g. further appointment at outpatients or referred referrer.
+In such cases the patient's treatment time clock will not start, the patient may be referred back to the referrer or given a date when the service will contact them to discuss the unavailability and a decision made on the next step, for example further appointment at outpatients or referred referrer.